-16. The Requiring Authority shall implement the Construction Environmental Management Plan (CEMP) dated October 2018, which provides the overarching framework to ensure that the Project remains within the limits and standards required by these conditions and that Works appropriately avoid, remedy, mitigate, offset or compensate for adverse effects on the environment.
-The CEMP shall remain in place until the Completion of Construction Works with the exception of those matters of the ELMP that continue beyond the Completion of Construction Works.
+- 16. The Requiring Authority shall implement the Construction Environmental Management Plan (CEMP), which provides the overarching framework to ensure that the Project remains within the limits and standards required by these conditions and that Works appropriately avoid, remedy, mitigate, offset or compensate for adverse effects on the environment.
+The CEMP shall remain in place until the Completion of Construction Works with the exception of those matters of the ELMP that continue beyond the Completion of Construction Works. - 17.
+The CEMP shall include details of:

-- 17. The CEMP includes details of: - (a) staff and contractors' responsibilities; - (b) training requirements for employees, sub-contractors and visitors; - (c) environmental incident and emergency management (including the procedures required under regional consent condition GEN.8); - (d) communication and interface procedures; - (e) complaints management (in accordance with condition 6); - (f) compliance monitoring; - (g) environmental reporting; - (h) corrective action; - (i) environmental auditing; - (j) construction lighting; - (k) rehabilitation of construction yards; - (I) the methods to engage with stakeholders, including: - how the community will be kept informed of progress with Works, including proposed hours of operation outside normal working hours and Project construction personnel contact details; - (ii) how the Requiring Authority will engage with the community in order to foster good relationships and to provide opportunities for learning about the Project; - (iii) providing early information on key Project milestones; - (iv) identifying stakeholders such as landowners, road users, local community, iwi, regulatory authorities, industry, network utility operators, road maintenance contractors, emergency services; - (v) responding to queries and complaints (in accordance with condition 6;); - (vi) subject to any necessary health and safety requirements identified by the Requiring Authority, provision for DOC staff (or their nominees) to gain reasonable access to the site during the construction period; - (m) CEMP review (in accordance with condition 15); and - (n) construction methodologies and construction timeframes, including Staging. - 18.
-The Requiring Authority shall appoint a representative(s) who shall be the Planning Lead's (or Nominee) principal contact person(s) in regard to matters relating to the designation conditions for the Project.
-The Requiring Authority shall inform the Council of the representative's name and how they can be contacted, prior to the commencement of
+(a) staff and contractors' responsibilities;

+(b) training requirements for employees, sub-contractors and visitors;

+(c) environmental incident and emergency management (including the procedures required under regional consent condition GEN.8);

+- (d) communication and interface procedures;

+- (e) complaints management (in accordance with condition 6);

+- (f) compliance monitoring;

+- (g) environmental reporting;

+- (h) corrective action;

+- (i) environmental auditing;

+- (j) construction lighting;

+- (k) rehabilitation of construction yards;

+(I) the methods to engage with stakeholders, including:

+- how the community will be kept informed of progress with Works, including proposed hours of operation outside normal working hours and Project construction personnel contact details; - (ii) how the Requiring Authority will engage with the community in order to foster good relationships and to provide opportunities for learning about the Project; - (iii) providing early information on key Project milestones; - (iv) identifying stakeholders such as landowners, road users, local community, iwi, regulatory authorities, industry, network utility operators, road maintenance contractors, emergency services; - (v) responding to queries and complaints (in accordance with condition 6;); - (vi) subject to any necessary health and safety requirements identified by the Requiring Authority, provision for DOC staff (or their nominees) to gain reasonable access to the site during the construction period; - (m) CEMP review (in accordance with condition 15); and

-- construction.
+(n) construction methodologies and construction timeframes, including Staging.

+- 18. The Requiring Authority shall appoint a representative(s) who shall be the Planning Lead's (or Nominee) principal contact person(s) in regard to matters relating to the designation conditions for the Project.
+The Requiring Authority shall inform the Council of the representative's name and how they can be contacted, prior to the commencement of construction.
 Should that person(s) change during the construction of the Project, the Requiring Authority shall immediately inform the Planning Lead (or Nominee) and provide confirmation of the new representative's name and contact details. - 18A.
-Subject to any necessary health and safety requirements identified by the Requiring Authority, the Planning Lead (or Nominee) shall have access to all relevant parts of the Project Area at all reasonable times for the purpose of carrying out inspections, surveys, investigations, tests, measurements and/or to take samples.
+Subject to any necessary health and safety requirements identified by the Requiring Authority, the Planning Lead (or Nominee) shall have access to all relevant parts of the Project Area at all reasonable times for the purpose of carrying out inspections, surveys, investigations, tests, measurements and/or to take samples. - 18B.
+The Requiring Authority shall provide the Planning Lead (or Nominee) at least 5 days prior notice of the commencement of Works.